 How to use this online school course and which harmonica you need:

 Every lesson contains clear explanations and tips on how to practice.
 Each exercise will be notated with holes and notes and while watching videos you are expected to practise these along with I, using the backing track.
 The video intimates you precisely at the time when it's your turn to play.
-Your learning will also be supported tabs as well as audio files that you may download.
+Your learning will also be supported tabs that you may download.

 I would suggest that you practice for at least 20 minutes a day, preferably for 30 minutes whereas if you choose a study regime of an hour-a-day, it can quickly bring you forward.
 Nonetheless, if you practice for more than 30 minutes, break the session into 20-minutes time slots, you'll 1earn much better.